Snowflake

 • Access history

-• Warehouse load history
+• Warehouse metering history

 • Historical query data